-6.3.4- BH Inpatien t services, includin g services furnished in a state-operated mental hospita al and including res idential or other 24-hour therapeutically planned ns 2110(a)(10) and 2110(a)(18)) Provide ed for: Mental Health Substance Use Disorder

-Inpatient Behavioral Health Services is provided through a 24 hours hospital treatment facility.
+6.3.4- BH Inpatient Behavioral Health Services is provided through a 24 hours hospital treatment facility.
 Supportive nursing and medical care are provided under the supervision of a psychiatrist or a physician.
 This service provides continuous treatment for beneficiaries with acute psychiatric or substance use problems.
 Medicaid criteria for the admission of a beneficiary less than 21 years of age to psychiatric hospitals or psychiatric units of general hospitals as well as criteria for the admission of an NCHC beneficiary age 6 through 18 to psychiatric hospitals or psychiatric units of general hospitals.
 After an initial admission period for Inpatient Behavioral Health Services of up to three calendar days, the Medicaid or NCHC beneficiary shall meet the criteria outlined in Clinical Coverage Policy 8B.
 Guidance: If applicable, please clarify any differences within the residential treatment benefit (e.g. intensity of services, provider types, or settings in which the residential treatment services are provided).

-6.3.4.1- BH Provided for: Mental Health Substance Use Disorder

-Residential treatment is a structured, therapeutic, and supervised environment to improve the level of functioning for beneficiaries.
+6.3.4.1- BH Residential Treatment Provided for: Mental Health Substance Use Disorder Residential treatment is a structured, therapeutic, and supervised environment to improve the level of functioning for beneficiaries.
 This level of care responds to beneficiaries needs for more active treatment and interventions.
 The NCHC utilization review contractor evaluates and authorizes requests for out-of-state placement for residential facilities.
 Medicaid and NCHC allow up to 15 days of therapeutic leave per quarter, not to exceed 45 days in a calendar year, regardless of the number of facilities used for the service.
 Unused days do not carry over to the next quarter.

-6.3.4.2- BH Detoxification Provided for: Substance Use Disorder

-NC Medicaid has reviewed the SUD continuum and has determined that Ambulatory Detox is not a necessary benefit in the NCHC package.
+6.3.4.2- BH Detoxification Provided for: Substance Use Disorder NC Medicaid has reviewed the SUD continuum and has determined that Ambulatory Detox is not a necessary benefit in the NCHC package.
 This service was removed from NCHC effective 03/01/2019.
 If a child needed detox, it would be provided in the inpatient setting.
+Guidance: Crisis intervention and stabilization could include services such as mobile crisis, or short term residential or other facility based services in order to avoid inpatient hospitalization.
+6.3.5- BH Emergency services Provided for: Mental Health Substance Use Disorder Emergency Services may include several crisis interventions Care may include identifying and implementing best known strategies for crisis care while reducing avoidable visits to the emergency departments.
+This may include mobile crisis, emergency facility-based programs, and/emergency foster-care placement.